Cowles House - Addition 3 and site renovations

 - The upstairs residential space is essentially unchanged since renovations in 1950.
 The residential space is not separated from the events downstairs in a manner that allows that space to function as an independent apartment.

-- As planning begins, the project is anticipated to include renovations, and, potentially, an addition necessary to make all levels of the house accessible.
-The accessibility components would include an elevator, restrooms, and appropriate circulation space, as well as access to the outdoor garden area.
+- As planning begins, the project is anticipated to include an addition, and renovations to make the first floor of the house accessible.
+The accessibility components would include restrooms, appropriate circulation space and access to the outdoor garden area.

 - Capital renewal needs will also be reviewed and may be added to the project if doing so provides an opportunity for cost savings or other benefits from coordinating the necessary work.